-Breast Cancer is a common disease, affecting approximately 1 in 8 women and approximately 1 in 1000 men over a lifetime.
-As a breast surgeon, I focus not only on the treatment of disease, but also factors that can help to reduce the risk of disease development.
-Having a family history of breast cancer increases your risk, but many of those diagnosed with breast cancer do not have any family history of the disease.
-Unfortunately in any one individual, it is usually not possible to say exactly why breast cancer developed, but we are becoming more aware of the effects of lifestyle and environmental influences on the development of cancer as well as other diseases.
+As a breast surgeon, I focus not only on the treatment of breast cancer, but also on factors that can help to reduce the risk of disease development or recurrence.
+It is not usually possible in any one individual to determine exactly why breast cancer developed, but we are becoming more aware of the effects of lifestyle and environment on the development of cancer as well as other diseases.
 A healthy lifestyle does not equal prevention, but here are some facts regarding breast cancer:

 - Postmenopausal women who are overweight have a higher risk of developing breast cancer, and if they’ve been treated for breast cancer, their risk of recurrence is increased if they are overweight